jritzeku/medium-clone/README.md

 ## DEMO!!!

-A blog application containing most of the core functionalities as Medium.
+A blog application containing most of the core functionalities as medium.com.
+    &nbsp;
 This should cover most of the features/use cases.

 https://www.youtube.com/watch?v=YlwLhb7eEYg